fluencelabs/nox/docs/specification.md

 Without transactions ordering, the global maximum might get updated incorrectly.
 One of the solutions would be to wait for a transaction to propagate into the block before sending another one, but this would limit available performance.
 Fluence state machine uses a session-based transactions ordering which is described in the corresponding section.

-#### RPC support
+### RPC support

 We want the client to be able to interact with the real-time cluster using a conventional request-response API:

 ```
 response = fluence.request("{'function': 'sum', 'x': 3, 'y': 5}")
-print(response)  ## prints "8"
+print(response)  # prints "8"
 ```

-Tendermint has two ways of communicating with the client: transactions and queries.
-When the client sends a transaction to Tendermint, it does not receive a result of it's execution.
-Instead, the transaction is placed into the mempool first and then combined with other transactions into a block which is eventually delivered to the state machine.
-Once the state machine applies the block and updates the state, it can be queried using the Tendermint query API.

-This means that request-response API is not really native to Tendermint, so Fluence state machine wraps Tendermint to provide it to the client.
+Request-response API is not really native to Tendermint, so Fluence state machine wraps Tendermint to provide it to the client.